 The maximum number of students is 24.

-You must attend 80% of the course live (not including optional classes), which translates to eight sessions.
+You must attend 80% of the course live (not including bonus classes), which translates to eight sessions.

 Want to be the first to know what’s happening with Practica?
 Add your name to our mailing list to get the latest.